rocketechgroup/kafka-pubsub-bigquery-example/README.md

 ### Run Consumer

-Configuration (for consumer only - required by pubsub)
+Additional Configuration (for consumer only - required by pubsub)

 * `export PROJECT_ID=gcpprojectid"`
   Your GCP project id